 A student may enter the program only at scheduled start dates.
-Career and Life Development (AH100) is required for any residential students and is taken Monday through Thursday from 8:00am to 1:00pm or 5:30pm to 10:30pm.
-Courses must be taken in sequential order beginning with ST1211.
+Career and Life Development (AH100 or AH106) is required for all students and is taken Monday through Thursday from 8:00am to 1:00pm or 5:30pm to 10:30pm or online.

 Surgical related courses meet 20 hours per week.
-Students must earn a minimum of 70% in each individual course (the only exception to the 70% or greater rule is AH100 Career and Life Development).
+Students must earn a minimum of 70% in each ST course.
 In addition, an overall average GPA of 2.0 or higher is required to successfully complete this program.